jensengillett/verificationbot/README.md

 # Contributors
 Notable contributors are listed below:

-[aabuelazm](https://github.com/aabuelazm): wrote the Dockerfile for the bot and updated bot.py to use environment variables so it can be easily deployed to any Docker-running server as a VM.
+[aabuelazm](https://github.com/aabuelazm): wrote the Dockerfile for the bot and updated bot.py to use environment variables so it can be easily deployed to any Docker-running server as a container.
 Basically made it work in Docker.

 [MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, and changed the config system to use TOML.